sθәqәlxenәm ts’exwts’áxwi7 Rainbow Park

 A vibrant and inclusive space in downtown Vancouver

-Bridges & Urban Infrastructure
+Bridges & Urban Infrastructure, Sports & Recreation, Urbanism

 DIALOG worked closely with the Vancouver Board of Parks and Recreation over several years to design this unique and highly innovative park, setting a new direction for park design in the city.
 It emerged out of a fulsome dialogue between stakeholder groups, municipal government, and the designers that involved numerous engagement and needs assessment exercises.
 The end product is a dynamic concept that will serve downtown residents and visitors.
 This new park brings green space to the city centre, as well as providing a place for people to gather, engage in social activities, enjoy an on-site café, and take in their surroundings from the pedestrian bridge.